VaughnHamilton/Covid/README.md

 Possible mapping applications:
 Useful article on data collection technologies  : https://www.sciencedirect.com/science/article/pii/S2351989420302468

+Downloaded:  Input,  GISMDC : these two require sign-ins / accounts Collector - not sure how this one works
+TerraGo Edge - this one a bit complicated.
+It clearly does allow to have a form to fill in at each destination but I can only find preset forms, not sure how to make one.
-Downloaded: Maps.ms, Input, Collector, GISMDC, TerraGo Edge, OsmAnd Maps Travel & Navigate
+OsmAnd Maps Travel & Navigate, Maps.me : these two aren't really for surveying